 Why You'll Love This Recipe

 These pumpkin cream pies came together quite spontaneously!
-I had a lot of cookies left from testing out my pumpkin snickerdoodle cookie recipe.
-I also had some cream cheese frosting leftover from these delicious pumpkin bars.
+I had a lot of cookies left from testing out my gluten-free pumpkin snickerdoodle cookie recipe.
+I also had some cream cheese frosting leftover from these delicious gluten-free pumpkin bars.
 Then it struck me!
 Pumpkin cream pies!!
 I slapped a dollop of frosting between a couple cookies and oh, wow!
 What a treat!

 If you're a fan of all things pumpkin, I have no doubt you will love this recipe!
 These gluten-free pumpkin cream pies are melt in your mouth soft and indulgent!